0xh3xa/java8-design-patterns/README.md

-# designpatternsfordummies
+# Design Patterns For Dummies
-Design Patterns For Dummies
+Implementation for Desing patterns in Java SE 8